 - Prepare an elevator speech to explain the “why” of the modernization effort.

-Hopefully this gives you the tools to guide you through initial resistance and make the rest of the modernization process smooth sailing.
+Hopefully, this gives you the tools to guide you through initial resistance and make technology modernization smooth sailing, and in turn speed your digital transformation efforts.
 Cultural alignment key to success—for more on prepping teams for big change, read: Change Management for a truly agile culture.